 - Follow up with the client to discuss how to make their experience better

-The role of a customer support agent is more about enhancing the customer experience than transacting with the client.
+The role of a customer support agent is more about improving the customer experience than transacting with the client.
 Customer support specialists use customer service skills; however, that is just one aspect of their work.

 Customer support teams frequently work closely with the product team and are included in discussions regarding product decisions.
-Support teams are typically more active in the entire customer experience compared to customer service teams.
+Support teams are typically more active in the customer experience than customer service teams. Â

 Tips for Delivering Excellent Customer Support and Service

-Understanding how to deliver excellent support and service that your customers will value is crucial since it significantly impacts how organizations grow.
+Understanding how to deliver excellent support and service your customers will value is crucial since it significantly impacts how organizations grow.

 The following tips will point you in the correct direction: